 The evening addas over a cup of tea with her husband and friends was the only time she felt alive.
 Shaukat, Jamal, Nasreen, Ifti and Maqbul were the friends of her husband from college days and they steer the subplots giving us glimpses of the political turmoil prevalent during that era.

-Chitrita Banerji is a food historian by professions and has a knack for describing cuisines and dishes in a beautiful manner.
-Throughout the book one will find mentions and descriptions of authentic Bengali dishes and how they are prepared differently in East and West bengal.
+Chitrita Banerji is a food historian by profession and has a knack for describing cuisines and dishes in a beautiful manner.
+Throughout the book, one will find mentions and descriptions of authentic Bengali dishes and how they are prepared differently in East and West Bengal.
 She also has a knack for storytelling and weaved a fine plot with an unexpected but heartwarming end.

 “She wondered now, what had freedom brought her after all these years?
 Would she able to fly again, or had she lost her wings forever?”